-How to Build a Banquette Storage Bench
+How to Install a Truck Bed Storage System

 Using a stud finder, find the ceiling joists and mark their locations.
 The pot rack needs to hang down from them.
 Map out on the ceiling where the pot rack will be suspended from.